-- a) Value for money;

-- b) Open and effective competition:

 - c) Encouragement of the development of competitive local business and industry;

 - d) Environmental protection; and

 - e) Ethical behavior and fair dealing.

 The Act does not require equal consideration be given to each of the sound contacting principles.

 Part 3 of Chapter 6 of the Local Government Regulation 2012 (Qld) (the Regulation) sets out the requirements that a local government must comply with before entering into a contract (the default contracting procedures), unless the local government decides to apply Part 2 of the Regulation.
 Council does not apply Part 2 of the Regulation, therefore, this policy applies the default contracting procedures.